Ikkyusan1/typeset-helper/README.md

  2. Run Photoshop, then File>Automate>Typeset Helper

 Alternatively, you can just do File>Scripts>Browse and open the script.
 Third option : normally you can also run the script by double-clicking on it.
-Or do a right-click, 'Open-with Photoshop'.
+Or do a right-click, "Open-with Photoshop".

-## Translation sript rules
+## Translation script rules

 ### Page numbers
 - They must be written on three or four digits.